“Collar the Lot!” Artists, Aliens and Aspects of Internment in Britain, 1940-41

 Rachel Dickson’s chapter in the Insiders/Outsiders companion volume examines the visual artists’ work in more detail, an excerpt can be read here.
 Norbert Meyn and his Ensemble Émigré have researched and performed much of the music, often in the form of satirical cabarets, produced behind barbed wire (Hans Gál “What a Life!” + the story of ‘What a Life!’).
 Those interested in finding out more about the lesser-known camps outside the Isle of Man should take a look at the recent Warth Mills Project, proof if needed that there is still much more research to be done.
 And for firsthand accounts of individuals’ experiences, the AJR Refugee Voices archive contains a wealth of vivid and poignant information.

 Since the experience of internment features in so many refugees’ stories, which continue to resonate into the present, the 80th anniversary of this complex and morally murky episode seems the perfect moment to bring it back into the limelight.
 Although the present health crisis makes the exact timing of events uncertain, there are all sorts of interesting schemes afoot to do just this.
-On the Isle of Man itself, Yvonne Cresswell, Curator of Social History at the Manx Museum, is working on several projects designed to alert a wider public to that history; while the recently-established Rushen Heritage Trust is researching the stories of the women interned in Port Erin and Port St Mary, in the picturesque south of the island.
+On the Isle of Man itself, Yvonne Cresswell, the recently-retired Curator of Social History at the Manx Museum, is working on several projects designed to alert a wider public to that history; while the recently-established Rushen Heritage Trust is researching the stories of the women interned in Port Erin and Port St Mary, in the picturesque south of the island.

-One of these women was Ruth Borchard, who went on to amass a superb collection of self-portraits by British-based artists, a selection of which is on display at the House of Manannan on the Isle of Man until 14 March 2021.
-Her semi-autobiographical account of being held in Holloway Prison prior to being sent the to Isle of Man, tellingly entitled We Are Strangers Here – written in 1943, but only discovered after her death in 2000 – remains one of the very few memoirs penned by a woman internee.
+One of these women was Ruth Borchard, who went on to amass a superb collection of self-portraits by British-based artists.
+Her semi-autobiographical account of being held in Holloway Prison prior to being sent to the Isle of Man, tellingly entitled We Are Strangers Here – written in 1943, but only discovered after her death in 2000 – remains one of the very few memoirs penned by a woman internee.
 Another was sculptor Margarete Klopfleisch, whose poignant woodcarving Despair was created in response to her experience of internment.